sazare/tpu/README.md

 # tpu
 A commonlisp translation from original TPU.

-TPU is a program written in Symbolic Logic and Mechanical Theorem Proving by Chn-Liang Chang and Richard Char-Tung Lee.
+TPU is a program written in "Symbolic Logic and Mechanical Theorem Proving" by Chin-Liang Chang and Richard Char-Tung Lee.

 no Julia version at 2021/03/21.